Ghost09a1/Rubicon/roleplay-platform/FIXED_ISSUES.md

    - Manually fake apply migrations: `python manage.py migrate app_name --fake`
    - Fake initial migrations: `python manage.py migrate --fake-initial`
    - Reset a specific app's migrations: `python manage.py migrate app_name zero --fake`

+## Using the All-In-One Repair Tool

+For the most straightforward repair experience:

+1. **Run the all_in_one_repair.bat script** - Double-click this file or run it from the command line
+2. **Select option 7 "Run All Repairs"** - This performs all fixes in the optimal sequence
+3. **Follow the prompts** - The tool will guide you through the repair process
+4. **Start the application** - After repairs are complete, select option 8 to start the application

+For more detailed information about the All-In-One Repair Tool, refer to the `README_ALL_IN_ONE.md` file.

 ## Error Handling